Alumni & Development

 John Ryan, 2015 L. S. McClung Scholar

 John “Jack” Ryan is earning B.S. degrees in Microbiology and Neuroscience, with minors in chemistry and psychology.
 He is a Metz Scholar, an IU Arts and Sciences Indiana Scholar, and has received an IU Excellence Scholarship.
-Jack also is a member of the Hutton Honors College, the Alpha Lambda Delta Honor Society, and the Phi Eta Sigma Honor Society.
+Jack also is a member of the Hutton Honors College, the Alpha Lambda Delta Honor Society, and the Phi Eta Sigma Hono Society.
 Upon graduation, he plans to pursue admission to an MD/PhD program to continue his study of microbiology and infectious disease.
 Jack’s ultimate goal is to earn a medical school faculty position as a physician-scientist.
 He is also a recipient of a Microbiology Undergraduate Summer Research Award.